 - 1. LDP-established LSPs always follow the IGP shortest path.
 The LSP path shifts in the network when the IGP path changes, rather than being nailed down to a predefined path. - 2.
 The scope of LDP-established LSPs is limited to the scope of the IGP.
 Thus, LDP LSPs cannot traverse autonomous system (AS) boundaries.
 The need for Inter-AS LSPs, as well as the solution proposed by the IETF for establishing them, is explained in the Interdomain Traffic Engineering chapter of this book (Chapter 5). - 3.
 During reconvergence, traffic may be blackholed or looped.
 The existence of loops and the possibility of blackhole traffic is a fact of life for the IGPs during reconvergence.
 The same properties are inherited by LDP, by virtue of it relying on the IGP for routing decisions.
 We will discuss how such loops are created and what their impact is in the Protection and Restoration chapter of this book (Chapter 3). - 4.
-The IGP convergence time poses a lower bound on the LDP convergence time.
-Assuming that the IGP implements smart fast-convergence mechanisms the traffic loss is in the range of 1-2 seconds, orders of magnitude larger than RSVP's fast-reroute time.
-The IETF is currently working on adding fast-reroute capabilities to LDP.
+In most deployments until recently, the IGP convergence time posed a lower bound on the LDP convergence time.
+Assuming that the IGP implements smart fast-convergence mechanisms the traffic loss would be of the order of several hundred milliseconds or so, at least an order of magnitude larger than RSVP's fast-reroute time.
+However, at the time of writing of this edition of this book, implementations had recently added fast-reroute capabilities to LDP.
 This is discussed in more detail in the Protection and Restoration chapter of this book (Chapter 3). - 5.
 Loss of synchronization between the IGP and LDP can result in traffic loss.
 As always, for situations where two protocols must operate in tandem, there is a potential for race conditions.